Food (Kelis album): Composition

-The album was seen as a return to Kelis' previous music before Flesh Tone, its music was described by the New York Daily News as being one of her, "most consistent and organic sound of her career", noting influence from Fela's Afrobeat, Memphis soul and classic R&B.
+The album is a soul and R&B album that was seen as a return to Kelis' previous music before Flesh Tone, its music was described by the New York Daily News as being one of her, "most consistent and organic sound of her career", noting influence from Fela's Afrobeat, Memphis soul and classic R&B.

 The album's music was described as "shapeshifting" through a variety of sounds, styles and genres; taking influence from neo-soul, classic pop and smooth R&B.

 The album is predominantly a funk-soul album, with "warm, crackling horns" and intimate brass according to Ben Hewitt of Digital Spy who continued to describe the album as having "a rootsy warmth to the classic soul sounds, a mixture of classy brass, earthy guitars and simmering electronics".

 The production is characterized as containing a "dark bass, a warm organ, some spicy splashes of horns".

 Kelis, vocals on the album were described as breathy, smoky and sultry, which had an "authenticity" that helped turn the album's "skittering groove" and horns into an "infectious, laid-back" body of work.

 The album's opening track "Breakfast" is introduced by Kelis' four-year-old son Knight Jones, who speaks the monologue; "Hey guys!
 Are you hungry?
 My mom made food."
 Kelis' son is the inspiration of this track which Billboard magazine described as "breezy".

 "Jerk Ribs" is a "feel good" song whose melody "soar[s] over funky horns and whistles".
 Andrew Hampp, of Billboard magazine, described the song as being a "brassy, funk-laced jam".
 The song also contains a live band and a full horn section.